ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFoldersAPI.md

     open class func createFolder(folderId: Int, createFolder: CreateFolder, completion: @escaping (_ data: FolderIntegerWrapper?, _ error: Error?) -> Void)
 ```

+Creates a new folder with the title specified in the request.
+The parent folder ID can be also specified.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/create-folder/).